Hennessy X.O Cognac miniature with Box old version. Very rare.

 Brandy Still produced: Yes.
 But, not this version.

-Distillery: Still producing.
+Distillery: Still producing, Maison Hennessy.

 Bottler: Distillery Bottling.